 CREDIT AND COLLECTIONS: The District, in administering these Customer Service Policies, will take the necessary steps, actions, and proceedings as permitted by law for enforcement and collection of all fees, billings or other charges.
-All bills or invoices are due and payable upon receipt and are delinquent 20 days after the billing date.
+All Postpaid bills or invoices are due and payable upon receipt and are delinquent 20 days after the billing date.
 Failure to receive a bill will not release the customer from obligation of payment.
-The District, under reasonable administrative rules and regulations which afford due process of law for its customers, may refuse to connect or may disconnect electric service for violation of any of its Customer Service Policies such as: failure to pay charges for electric service when delinquent, violation of rate schedule or contract provisions, or theft or illegal diversion of electrical current.
+The District, under reasonable administrative rules and regulations which afford due process of law for its customers, may refuse to connect or may disconnect electric service for violation of any of its Customer Service Policies such as: failure to pay charges for electric service when delinquent, failure to maintain a credit balance on a Pay As You Go account, violation of rate schedule or contract provisions, or theft or illegal diversion of electrical current.

 Disconnection of electric service for any of the foregoing causes does not release the customer from the obligation to pay for energy received or charges specified in any existing contract.
-The District will not reconnect such services until compliance with the Customer Service Policies is assured and delinquent amounts, with reasonable penalties and charges for restoration of electric service, and necessary security deposits or other payment guarantees have been paid in full or satisfactory arrangements have been made with the District.
+The District will not reconnect services until compliance with the Customer Service Policies is assured.
+This includes full payment of delinquent amounts, Pay As You Go Minimum credit balance (if applicable), reasonable penalties, deposits and fees for restoration of electric service.
 A shortened notice and payment period, and special payment security provisions, may be implemented by agreement between the District and a customer under special circumstances.

-Additionally, the District has the right to disconnect electric service at the customer's residence to:
+Additionally, the District has the right to disconnect any or all of a customer's accounts to:

-- 1. Collect delinquent line extension payments if the customer resides at the same address. - 2.
+- Collect delinquent line extension payments if the customer resides at the same address. - 2.
 Ensure fulfillment of a contract. - 3.
-Collect delinquent balances incurred under other rate schedules in which the name of the financially responsible party is the same as the residential account.
+Collect delinquent balances incurred on other accounts in which the name of the financially responsible party is the same.